About this course

 Year 1 modules

-This is a postgraduate advanced module in applied statistical modelling designed to equip students with highly sought after employability skills in data analysis.
-The module will cover a wide range of statistical models including a revision of introductor...
+This is a postgraduate module in applied statistical modelling which is designed to equip students with highly sought after employability skills in data analysis.
+The module will cover a range of techniques, starting with introductory statistics and stati...

 This module will provide you with guidance and support throughout the writing of your dissertation.
 From discussing your initial ideas of your dissertation through the process of actually writing the document, this module will provide you with the informa...